 A man is healed by Jesus who was born blind.
-It was not only the Sabbath day, but since the man was blind from birth, the Jewish people believed that he was blind because of sin.
+It was not only the Sabbath day but since the man was blind from birth, the Jewish people believed that he was blind because of sin.
 At some point, his parents must have sinned to cause such a great handicap in their son’s life – right?
-This miracle was astounding to say the least, and it caused quite the controversy.
-I have to wonder, would we respond today the way this man’s friends and family responded?
+This miracle was astounding, to say the least, and it caused quite the controversy.
+I have to wonder… would we respond today the way this man’s friends and family responded?
 Would we doubt and question what really happened or would we be able to see the truth through spiritual eyes?

 This story, found in John 9, is one of my favorite stories of healing in the New Testament.
 Jesus encounters a man who was born blind.
 After creating mud with His own saliva and dirt from the ground, Jesus places the mud on the man’s eyes and tells him to go wash it off in the Pool of Siloam.

-I can’t help but wonder what was going through this man’s head when a man he didn’t know put dirt and spit in his eyes.
+I can’t help but wonder what was going through this man’s head when a man he didn’t know put dirt and spit into his eyes.
 He could have easily just wiped it off and walked away thinking the entire thing was a hoax.
 But instead, he did what Jesus told him to do.
 And I think it’s safe to say that he was glad he made that choice.

 He could see for the first time in his life!